Customizing Command R for Enterprise RAG Tasks

 Development of a web application for Enviok

-Fine-Tuning Command R Language Model (Cohere)
+Fine-Tuning the Command R Language Model (Cohere)

-Command R Family
+The Command R Family

 Model Parameters Context Key Feature